Experimental and Clinical Sleep Medicine

 Research informs our Oxford Online Programme in Sleep Medicine

-We are interested in predispositional, precipitating and perpetuating factors for sleep disorders, and in the mechanisms of action and the outcomes associated with cognitive behavioural interventions.
+We are interested in investigating the predispositional, precipitating and perpetuating factors contributing to sleep disorders, as well as understanding the efficacy and mechanisms of action of cognitive behavioural interventions.
 We see sleep as a transdiagnostic process, across the lifespan, and so regard sleep health and sleep improvement as a central mediator of physical, emotional and cognitive wellbeing.

 Experimental & Clinical Sleep Medicine is a cross-cutting theme which focuses particularly on two of the strategic aims of the Sleep and Circadian Neuroscience Institute (SCNi).

-- To apply this knowledge to deliver evidence-based and condition specific therapeutics to address sleep and circadian rhythm disruption.
+- To apply the knowledge gained from our empirical research to deliver evidence-based and condition specific therapeutics to address sleep and circadian rhythm disruption.

 - To transfer this knowledge to the broader academic, clinical, public and patient communities using multiple channels of engagement.